wolftype/versor/README.md

 	git submodule init
 	git submodule update

-To build with graphics capabilities
+To build all examples

 	./buildAll.sh

-To build math only
+To build library only

 	./build.sh

-If this doesn't work, please consult the [Troubleshooting](#TROUBLESHOOTING) section below, or post as an issue on github.

 Use Cases